Causal Duration Analysis with Diff-in-Diff

 \subsection{Related Literature}

 We are not the first to suggest an extension of differences-in-differences to duration settings.
-Proportional hazard models (\cite{Cox1972}) with a diff-in-diff-type linear index are considered by \cite{Hunt1995}, \cite{Wu2022}, and \cite{LALIVE2006}. \cite{Wu2022} show that parallel trends cannot hold when the data are generated by the proportional hazards model. \cite{Hunt1995} suggests an approximate partial likelihood estimation procedure for the coefficients of the linear index in a proportional hazard diff-in-diff specification, and \cite{LALIVE2006} employ maximum likelihood estimation. \cite{Wu2022} consider estimation in the two-period case.
+Proportional hazard models (\cite{Cox1972}) with a diff-in-diff-type linear index are considered by \cite{Hunt1995}, \cite{Wu2022}, \cite{LALIVE2006}, and \cite{Marinescu2009}. \cite{Wu2022} show that parallel trends cannot hold when the data are generated by the proportional hazards model. \cite{Hunt1995} suggests an approximate partial likelihood estimation procedure for the coefficients of the linear index in a proportional hazard diff-in-diff specification, \cite{LALIVE2006} and \cite{Marinescu2009} employ maximum likelihood estimation. \cite{Wu2022} consider proportional hazard estimation in the two-period case.
 In both \cite{Wu2022} and \cite{Hunt1995}, interest is in the estimation of the coefficients on the binary indicators in the linear index, rather than average treatment effects.

-The proportional hazard diff-in-diff model is a special case of the more general linear restrictions that we consider in the present work.
-Our approach avoids maximum likelihood estimation in favor of simple and transparent imputation of time-average hazards that closely resembles classic diff-in-diff.
-The simplicity and transparency of our approach is important not only in that it facilitates practical application of our methods, but because it allows us to both visually and formally test for pre-treatment parallel trends, much as in standard diff-in-diff.
-Our preferred specification assumes a fixed level difference in the hazard rates rather than a fixed ratio.
-This has the advantage of allowing for a simple means of flexibly incorporating covariates via propensity score weighting.

 Also related to our approach is the literature on non-linear difference-in-differences.
-These papers, usually motivated by a limited dependent variable, specify a generalized linear model (GLM) in which the outcome is a non-linear transformation of a linear index with a diff-in-diff form.
-A number of empirical papers estimate the coefficients in a GLM diff-in-diff model.
-For example, \cite{Gruber1994} and \cite{Feldstein1996}. \cite{Puhani2011} considers the interpretation of the coefficients in these models.
+These papers specify a generalized linear model (GLM) in which the outcome is a non-linear transformation of a linear index with a diff-in-diff form.
+A number of empirical papers estimate the coefficients in a GLM diff-in-diff model, for example \cite{Gruber1994} and \cite{Feldstein1996}. \cite{Puhani2011} considers the interpretation of the coefficients in these models. \cite{Ashenfelter2004} allows the link function to be estimated using sufficiently rich pre-treatment data. \cite{Athey2006} provide a method that resembles difference-in-differences but avoids functional form restrictions.